JamesBurnside/advent-of-code-2021/README.md

-# advent-of-code-2021
+# 🎄❄️☃️🎅 Advent of Code - 2021 🎄❄️☃️🎅

-🎄☃️ An advent calendar of small programming puzzles
+Advent of Code is a series of small programming puzzles.